 The city was a powder keg and when IRA ambushed them again on the evening of December 11th this time practically at the gates of their barracks killing one and wounding 11 more the city braced itself for the inevitable.

-Over the next several hours K Battalion of the Police Auxiliary Division(Auxies) descended on the City from it’s barracks, burning, bombing and looting Dillon’s Cross, St. Luke's, modern day McCurtain Street, Patrick Street and Anglesea Street.
+Over the next several hours K Battalion of the Police Auxiliary Division(Auxies) descended on the City from it’s barracks above the city.
+In its path Dillon’s Cross, St. Luke's, modern day McCurtain Street all suffered looting, arson and shootings.
+On the inland Patrick Street was destroyed and on the south The City Hall, The Library and other buildings on Anglesea Street were set alight and destroyed.

-The cities Firemen who sought to save the city were attacked by the police with gunfire and grenades injuring many.
+The cities Firemen who sought to save what bits of the city they could were attacked by the police with gunfire and grenades injuring several.
 Next morning the city woke to a smoldering ruin.
 Fire brigade units from Dublin who traveled overnight to help with the blaze described what they encountered as on a par with destruction of O’Connell Street in 1916 after a week of artillery fire.

 The Carnegie free library.